phreeza/manuscript_axon_potentials/doc/manuscript.md

 a single spike, with an amplitude $\bar{V}_{\text{spike}}$ and a width
 $\sigma_{\text{spike}}$.
 The resting membrane potential was irrelevant because only the first and second derivatives of the membrane potential contribute.
-The axon bundle population consisted of fibers with diameter $a$, axial resistance
+The axon bundle population consisted of fibers with radius $a$, axial resistance
 $r_L$, and conduction velocity $v$.
 The population was assumed to be driven with a Gaussian firing-rate pulse with maximum firing rate
 $\bar{\lambda}_{\text{pulse}}$ and width $\sigma_{\text{pulse}}$.
 The